IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 ## Cleanup

-The `Makefile` part of generated project has a target called `undeploy` which deletes all the resource.
-You can run following to cleanup all the resources:
+The `Makefile` part of generated project has a target called `undeploy` which deletes all the resources associated with your project.
+It can be run as follows:

 ```bash
 make undeploy